 As much as there would be no turning back for me at that point, it was the after note that astounded me.
 The fragrance seemed to deepen and become richer after the stick was consumed.
 Where my old "favorite" left nothing but a smokey after taste, Honoka's fragrance lingered like an old friend long after the stick had ended.
 I found there was no hazy smokey thick feeling floating in the air after my new Japanese incenses had burned out, just a wonderfully deep and subtle fragrance long after the stick had extinguished.

 I never looked back.
 That Christmas was my "incense Christmas".
 I began to learn everything I could about Japanese incense.
 I purchased many different brands, often directly from Japan, and began listening to Japanese incense everyday.
 I hadn't even experienced Alosewood or Kyara at that point, but still I was hooked.

 Then I began telling everyone I knew about Japanese Incense.
 For a time, my poor girlfriend heard all about Japanese incense all day every day!
 She still married me, so credit to her!
 I wanted everyone to know about how wonderful Japanese incense was - the natural ingredients, the pure scents, and the rich heritage...
 So I started Kikoh.

-I started Kikoh to share my love for these exquisite incenses from Japan.
-I have much to learn still as Japanese incense is much like fine wine - the more you learn, the more you realize there is to learn, especially given that many Japanese incense manufacturers have centuries of practice behind their products.
-But every journey begins with the first step, and I'm now on a path I intend to travel for a long time.
+I wanted most to share my love for these exquisite incenses from Japan.
+There is much to learn still as Japanese incense is much like fine wine - the more you learn, the more you realize there is to learn.
+This is especially true given that many Japanese incense manufacturers have centuries of practice behind their family recipes.
 It is my hope that Japanese incense will bring you the same enjoyment and pleasure it has brought me.

 Founder, Kikoh Incense LLC